kstenerud/concise-encoding/ce-structure.md

 #### String Equivalence

-Strings are considered equivalent if their contents are equal after decoding escape sequences, etc. Comparisons are case sensitive unless otherwise specified by the schema.
+Strings are considered equivalent if their contents are equal after decoding escape sequences, [NUL stuffing](#nul-character), etc. Comparisons are case sensitive unless otherwise specified by the schema.

 #### Array Equivalence